 When is the deadline?

-This year, the statutory filing date of January 31, 2016 falls on a weekend and businesses have until Monday, February 1, 2016 to send W-2’s and Form 1099’s out to employees and independent contractors.
-These forms also need to be sent to the IRS by February 29, 2016 (March 31, 2016 if electronically filed).
+This year, the statutory filing date to send W-2’s and Form 1099’s out to employees and independent contractors is January 31, 2018.
+These forms also need to be sent to the IRS and the Social Security Administration by January 31, 2018.

 What is a W-2?